earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/class-lessons/2017-03-08-automation01-dry-principles.md

 ## Summary

-It is a good idea to learn how to
+It is a good idea to learn how to:

-1. **Modularize** your code and identify generalizable tasks
+1. **Modularize** your code and identify generalizable tasks.
-2. Write functions for parts of your code which include repeated steps
+2. Write functions for parts of your code which include repeated steps.
 3. Document your functions clearly, specifying the structure of the inputs and outputs.